 Play sports two or three times a week to destress.
 It will also help you maintain a healthy weight and avoid being sedentary.
 According to this study from the Austral University of Chile, a sedentary lifestyle is associated with a higher risk of cardiovascular diseases.

 Walk, ride a bike, run, swim, dance, jump.
 Whatever you want, but keep your body moving.

 After the operation, then what?

-Now that we have learned what is appendicitis and how to avoid it, let’s learn what to do if you suffer from this.
 When you have an operation for appendicitis or peritonitis, it is important that you know that for some time you will have to